-- 1. monthly typical concentrations for each subbasin - 2. typical monthly load of excess nutrients for each class - 3. monthly load of excess nutrients for each class - 4. constant load and/or leakage for each class - 5. monthly load and/or leakage for each class
+- 1. monthly typical concentrations for each subbasin - 2. typical monthly load of excess nutrients for each class - 3. monthly load of excess nutrients for each class - 4. constant load and/or leakage for each class (special classmodel 5 or 6) - 5. monthly load and/or leakage for each class (special classmodel 5 or 6)